DevOps-Cert/aws-certification/associate-developer/aws-services.md

 #### Data Consistency models

+##### Eventual Consistent Reads

+- Default
+- Usually 1 second across all regions (copies)
-- Eventual consistent reads (1 second, best read performance)
+- best read performance

-- Guaranteed consistent reads
+##### Guaranteed (Strongly) Consistent Reads

+- A strongly consistent read returns a result that reflects all writes that received a successful response prior to the read.

 #### Pricing